 Apart from the above legislative developments, no substantive changes in the legislation governing dispute resolution in Liechtenstein are envisaged in the near future.
 Because of the liberal legislation relating to companies, foundations and trusts, cases involving foundations and trusts play an important role, in general, as do commercial and company law cases in Liechtenstein.
-The attractive arbitration law in combination with the New York Convention on the Recognition and Enforcement of Arbitral Awards makes Liechtenstein an attractive place for arbitration.
+The attractive arbitration law, in combination with the New York Convention on the Recognition and Enforcement of Arbitral Awards, make Liechtenstein an attractive place for arbitration.

 1 Stefan Wenaweser is a partner and Christian Ritzberger, Laura Negele-Vogt and Edgar Seipelt are associates at Marxer & Partner Attorneys-at-Law.

 3 OGH 02.07.2021, 01 CG.2020.246, LJZ 2021, 141/3.

 4 OGH 10.09.2021, 15 CG.2019.2641, LJZ 2021, 225/4.

 5 OGH 10.09.2021, 09 CG.2018.233, LJZ 2021, 225/4.

 6 OGH 05.11.2021, 07 CG.2017.59, LJZ 2021, 225/4.